Is Bethel a Cult?

 Again, no.

-Their views may slightly differ from traditional views of Him, but all those views are firmly rooted in Scripture.
+Their views may slightly differ from traditional views of Him, but all their teachings are firmly rooted in Scripture.
 I’ve never heard even one hint of anything detracting from or altering either the nature and ministry of the Person of Jesus or the finished work of His cross, resurrection, and exaltation.

 3. Does Bethel impose a system of “salvation by works” upon its followers?